DFabric/DPlatform-Shell/README.md

  - [RetroPie](https://github.com/RetroPie/RetroPie-Setup) - Setup Raspberry PI with RetroArch emulator and various cores
  - [StackEdit](https://stackedit.io/) - A full-featured, open-source Markdown editor based on PageDown.
  - [Stringer](https://github.com/swanson/stringer) - A self-hosted, anti-social RSS reader
- - [Taiga.Io](https://taiga.io/) - Agile, Free and Open Source Project Management Platform - Deployed thanks to [taiga-scripts](https://github.com/taigaio/taiga-scripts)
+ - [Taiga.Io](https://taiga.io/) - Agile, Free and Open Source Project Management Platform
  - [Transmission](https://www.transmissionbt.com/) with WebInterface - A cross-platform BitTorrent client that is open source and designed for easy, powerful use
- - [Wekan](https://wekan.io/) - Collaborative Trello-like kanban board application - Deployed thanks to https://github.com/anselal/wekan
+ - [Wekan](https://wekan.io/) - Collaborative Trello-like kanban board application
  - [Wide](https://wide.b3log.org/) - Web-based IDE for Teams using Go(lang)
  - [WordPress](https://wordpress.org/) - Web software you can use to create a beautiful website, blog, or app - Installed thanks [WP Quick Install](http://wp-quick-install.com/)
  - [(WordPress) Calypso](https://developer.wordpress.com/calypso/) - A single interface built for reading, writing, and managing all of your WordPress sites in one place